August is officially the month of Sunflowers, and we are incredibly lucky to have some spectacular places around

-Expect lots of people parked along the road on the weekends.
+At each of these farms, you can expect lots of people parked along the road on the weekends.
 If you can venture over early in the morning or evening, a rising or setting sun reveals beauty not witnessed in full sunlight.
-I have visited on a Tuesday morning around 7:30am when it was slightly raining and the sky was a soft gray.
+I have visited Hopkins Farm on a Tuesday morning around 7:30 am when it was slightly raining and the sky was a soft gray.
 Such a treat, and I had the entire field to myself.